1. About Juni

 Juni will use your personal data when you contact customer support with any queries or issues you may have in order to assist you.

 In these instances, Juni will process your personal data to fulfil contractual obligations.

-Juni or our third party marketing partners will use your personal data to send you marketing and promotional communications regarding our services, and in accordance with your selected preferences.
-You can always opt-out of our marketing communications at any time by emailing our Data Protection Officer at firstname.lastname@example.org.
+Juni or our third party partners will use your personal data to send you marketing and commercial communications regarding our services, and in accordance with your selected preferences.
+You can always opt-out of our marketing communications at any time by emailing our privacy team at email@example.com.
 For more information on how to exercise your rights, please see section 8 (How to exercise your rights).

 We may also use your personal data to track, analyse and improve how you respond to the ads we show you, and develop and display content.

 For the purposes mentioned above, we will process your information based on our legitimate interest in understanding how to market our services to you and improve Juni.

 We may record our phone calls with you for training and performance review purposes, if you consent to such recording.

 To keep our services up and running

 Juni will use your personal data to manage www.juni.co and the Juni platform.
 For example, we will use your personal data to perform data analysis, testing, research or for statistical purposes, making sure that we keep working on improving your experience and the content that is presented to you.
 The legal basis for such processing will be the terms of your engagement with the Juni card and/or platform, or Juni’s legitimate business interests, namely to be efficient about how we fulfil our contractual obligations towards you.